-The WCAG 2.1 is the latest iteration of the standards, introduced in June 2018.
-WCAG 2.1 has become the industry standard due to the 17 additional usability and accessibility considerations.
-WCAG 2.1 offers the two important benefits for users of assistive technology over 2.0.
+Even with the release of WCAG 2.2, WCAG 2.1 is the most adopted industry standard for accessibility.
+WCAG 2.1 has 17 additional usability and accessibility considerations.
+WCAG 2.1 offers two important benefits for users of assistive technology over 2.0.

-• Specifically addresses issues for users with motor and dexterity disabilities, individuals with low vision, those with vestibular disabilities, and people with cognitive disabilities.
+- Specifically addresses issues for users with motor and dexterity disabilities, individuals with low vision, those with vestibular disabilities, and people with cognitive disabilities.

-Following the WCAG 2.1 guidelines is the best way to ensure that your digital content and environments (including your website and apps) are usable and accessible for people with disabilities.
+Following the WCAG 2.1 guidelines is the best way to ensure that digital content and environments (including your website and apps) are usable and accessible for people with disabilities.
 In addition, based on recent legal trends, adhering to WCAG 2.1 is the safest bet to protect your business from accessibility lawsuits and liabilities.

 In discussing WCAG 2.1, we’ll touch on why the W3C decided to update the standard, what’s different compared to WCAG 2.0, why you should be following these recommendations, and how you can get started making these changes.